kevinolega/homepage/assets/pages/jujitsu.md

 * Beginners can interrupt me and cancel my submission attempt while I'm trying to remember the next step of the submission.
 * I attempt submissions from the wrong positions (often when the position changes I commit to a submission I decided on)

+### Missing from my Jiujitsu.

+* Escaping back take
+* What to do from turtle
+* Second mount escape

+## Traps

+* From full-mount: Allow sweep to get a Kimura from guard.

 ### Move List

 |   **Position**  |             **Offense**             |         **Defense**        |